Body camera: Privacy concerns

 Concerns over privacy have been raised over the use of this technology, most notably in the context of Google Glasses and policing.
 The advent of large-scale data collection, possibly in combination with facial recognition and other technologies capable of interpreting videos in bulk, means that all cameras, including body-worn cameras, could create a means of tracking people anywhere they go.
 In policing, critics have warned that each police officer could become a "roving surveillance camera".
 Issues involving privacy concerns continue as new technologies are presented to law enforcement but the government has had ways of masking the technologies from the public and in some cases, even the police.
 Police will interact with citizens during vulnerable moments, such as in a hospital, or in a domestic violence situation.
-Concerns have also been raised that this algorithms not only infringe on privacy rights, but could also be ethnically biased.
+Concerns have also been raised that these algorithms not only infringe on privacy rights, but could also be ethnically biased.
 The American Civil Liberties Union has suggested policies to balance citizen's rights with the desire for more transparency and accountability.